 Don’t just think of meats as the only protein source, as there are also proteins in grains and vegetables.
 The most common food allergens in dogs are beef, wheat, and dairy.

-As this is just a brief overview of food allergies in dogs, I wrote a more detailed article, German Shepherd Allergies, which explains the causes and symptoms and includes various treatment options that you may find helpful.
+As this is just a brief overview of dog food allergies, I wrote a more detailed article, German Shepherd Allergies, which explains the causes and symptoms and includes various treatment options that you may find helpful.

 What Can I Give My German Shepherd for an Upset Stomach?